flashermedia/vusbbus/README.md

-USB HASP key emulator, based on USB bus driver Copyright (c) 2004 Chingachguk, Denger2k, tch2000 All Rights Reserved
+USB HASP key emulator, based on USB bus driver by Chingachguk, Denger2k, tch2000
 ----

 This emulator and it sources are intended ONLY for legal use.
 Thus, legal